intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 ```
 Answer: **iris**

-Deploying the Speed Test for IRIS should take less then 2 minutes.
+Deploying the Speed Test for InterSystems IRIS should take less then 2 minutes.
 You will see something like the following at the end:

 ```
 URL to SpeedTest | InterSystems IRIS Speed Test is at: